The Parole Board’s delay in determining an application for a prisoner’s release was not contrary to ECHR, art 5

 - Related Practice Area(s):

-- Prison Law, Healthcare, Mental Health and Mental Capacity, Human Rights
+- Prison Law, Healthcare, Mental Health and Mental Capacity, Civil Liberties and Human Rights

 - Court of Appeal (Civil Division)